Orpheus-3145/Philosophers/README.md

 # Philosophers
-Implementation of the **Dining Philosophers Problem**: it is an abstraction to get used to concurrent programming, where multiple entities runs indipendently, sharing resources for which the read/write access must be synchronized.
+Implementation of the **Dining Philosophers Problem**: it is an abstraction to get used to concurrent programming, where multiple entities run indipendently, sharing resources for which the read/write access must be synchronized.

 # Overview